PersonalClientCare/flutter_desktop_scanner/README.md

 The format is different on each platform:
 - For linux it's PNM.
 - For windows it's (most likely) one of BMP / TIFF.
-- For MacOS it's TODO.
+- For MacOS it's PNG.